-E.12 Total number of offered/traded crypt
+E.12 Total number of offered/traded crypto-assets

-There is no fixed supply for the city 2-as of The mount of token which are available in the market depends on new token is uance which among other things is controlled through staking rewards and the city 1559 fee-burning mechanism.
+There is no fixed supply for the crypto-asset.
+The amount of token which are available in the market depends on new token issuance which among other things is controlled through staking rewards and the EIP-1559 fee-burning mechanism.

-E.13 Targeted holder
+E.13 Targeted holders